 The Department of Student Services maintains a list of alumni.
-Activities are planned on a campus-by-campus basis.
-Keiser University believes that the return of alumni for special events encourages a cohesive student body and promotes community involvement.
+Its affiliated Eagles Clubs are involved in the planning of events on a campus-by-campus basis.
+Keiser University believes that the return of alumni for special events encourages a cohesive student/alumni body and promotes community involvement.
+Alumni Relations maintains an online website and the alumni Online Magazine at http://alumni.keiseruniversity.edu